tpkeeper/addrtool/README.md

 # addrtool
-support multiCoinType

 * generate mnemonic
-* mnemonictoseed(include standard bip39 and not standard like dcr)
+* mnemonic to seed(include standard bip39 and not standard like dcr)
+* seed to pubkey
-* seed to address
+* pubkey to address